Matar Ka Nimona Recipe

 Ingredients

-Ghee – Nimona tastes the best when made using ghee.
+• Ghee – Nimona tastes the best when made using ghee or mustard oil.
+If both are unavailable, then use any cooking oil.

-Others – You will also need onions, fresh ginger, garlic cloves, tomatoes, green chillies, potatoes, salt, cilantro (fresh coriander leaves), and freshly squeezed lime juice.
+• Others – You will also need red onions, fresh ginger, garlic cloves, tomatoes, green chilies, potatoes, salt, cilantro (fresh coriander leaves), and freshly squeezed lime juice.

 Preparation

 The star ingredient of this popular recipe is fresh green peas.
-Start by shelling approximately 2 lb (1 kg) of green pea pods.
-From 2 lb pea pods, you will get approximately 2 cups of peas.
+Start by shelling approximately 1 kg of green pea pods.
+You will get approximately 2 cups of peas.

-Chop your onions, tomatoes, and garlic, and grate the ginger.
-I use a knife for chopping, but you can also use an electric chopper to chop the veggies.
+Chop your onions and garlic, puree the tomatoes, and grate the ginger.
+I use a knife for chopping, but you can also use an electric chopper.

 Gather the remaining ingredients.